FlowSs/PMT/README.md

 * `run_mp.py`
 * `plot_results/`

-To calculate the Sampling Effect as we detailed in RQ2, after calculating/putting accuracy files in the correct directory in `raw_data/`, one needs to first execute `run_mp.py` to generate monte-carlo simulations for different population size.
+To calculate the Sampling Effect after calculating/putting accuracy files in the correct directory in `raw_data/`, one needs to first execute `run_mp.py` to generate monte-carlo simulations for different population size.

 Usage is: